MobMonRob/DSL4GeometricAlgebra/README.md

 - navigate to Build / Compile
 - in the drop-down list labeled "Java Platform" choose "GraalVM 17"

+### Dependencies
+The project depends on the vecmath library in the refactured version of jogamp.
+Your can find this library [here](https://jogamp.org/deployment/java3d/1.7.0-final/).
+Unfortunately there is no maven repository available.
+That is why you need to download the jar file manually and add it as a local depency of the project.
+To do this in the nebeans ide: Right-click on the depencies of the project and add the dependency manually.
+The group id is "org.jogamp.java3d", the artifactId is "vecmath" and the type is "jar".

 ## Types
 | Name | implementation class | setting from outside possible | hints |